anoopKm/facebookReplica/README.md

 1. Download the zip file at the location (parent folder) where you want have your project
+2. Extrat the zip file
-2. For mac: open the parent folder in terminal and run follwing commands:
+2. For mac: open the extracted folder path in terminal and run follwing commands:
     (i)      sudo npm install
     (ii)     npm run build
     (iii)    npm run debug